james-jw/mongodb-rest-api/README.md

     All aggregative functions accept a single parameter and follow the pattern:
     <pre><code>$agg-function({aggregation-pipeline-index})</code></pre>

     You can see an example above on the $max row.
+The <code>{aggregation-pipeline-index}</code> is used to place query parameters in the correct index in the aggregation pipeline.
+See grouping pipelines below:

     <h3>Grouping on dates</h3>